JamesPartsafas/Volkslieder/README.md

 # Volkslieder
-This repository contains a website that assembles historical German songs.
+This repository contains a website that gathers historical German songs.